 Community Board 2 has a paid district office staff of three.
 The district manager, a position established in Section 2800(f) of the New York City Charter, is Robert Perris.
 Rob is a landscape architect by training but has worked primarily as a planner.
 He was the lead author of the Williamsburg Waterfront 197-a Plan, written for Brooklyn Community Board 1 and approved by the New York City Council in 2001.
 From November 1999 to December 2003, Rob was the parks and open space planner and analyst for borough presidents Howard Golden and Marty Markowitz.

-Carol-Ann Church has called Brooklyn home for more than 16 years.
+Carol-Ann Church has called Brooklyn home for more than 20 years.
 She received her baccalaureate from CUNY and a graduate degree from the University of Texas at Austin.
 Carol-Ann's professional life has always focused on assisting others with access to community resources, working in education and the non-profit sector before joining the community board office staff.
 Carol-Ann's primary responsibilites include managing special projects, supervising the planning fellows and maintaining the website.

-During the 2009-2010 academic year, Galin Brooks revised the community board's statement of district needs.
+Galin Brooks did a comprehensive revision of the community board's statement of district needs.
 She interviewed community stakeholders and board members and gleaned statistics from numerous documents.
 Galin received her Master of Urban Planning from NYU's Robert F. Wagner School of Public Service in May 2010.
-Community Board 2 is grateful to Manhattan Borough President Scott Stringer and the Mayor's Community Assistance Unit for funding the planning fellowship.

 Peter Furst mapped city-owned land in the district and assessed the viablity of converting the lots into public open space.
 His assesment revealed that none of the lots are large enough to make conversion feasible.
 Peter graduated from Pratt Institute in May 2012.